Solo Shows

 47 3/8 x 92 3/4 inches (120.3 x 235.6 cm), overall, edition of 5

-Japanese Garden (Kanazawa) depicts trees whose long, horizontally grown branches are held up by wooden poles in one of Japan’s oldest gardens, growing since feudal times and considered to be among the country’s most beautiful.
+Japanese Garden (Kanazawa) depicts a landscape of trees whose long, horizontally grown branches are held up by wooden poles in one of Japan’s oldest gardens, growing since feudal times and considered to be among the country’s most beautiful.
 Part of its traditional maintenance, the stilts hold up the tree branches during heavy snows.
 This innovation echoes one of Tse’s ways of working in providing a support for an object found in nature.
 Others do, too.
 Meltemi (Aegean Winds) is a delicate gathering of pine needles bundled by the wind into a cushiony oblong gift that has been placed inside a vitrine on an antique table.
-Tse found the needles under her chair in a restaurant on a Greek island.
+Tse found the needles during a walk on a Greek island.
 The title is the name for the dry Aegean winds, harsh and unpredictable, that come down from the Bosporus.

 Su-Mei Tse, Japanese Garden (Kanazawa), 2025, color photograph on rice paper with cherry frame and museum glass, 40 1/2 x 51 5/8 inches (103 x 131 cm), edition of 5